nimiq-community/go-client/README.md

 ## Installation

-*Placeholder; how to add this client to a project.*
+*Placeholder; how to add this client to a project.
+Each language comes with a package manager.
+To be useful for developers, add a package description file that works with the most commonly used package manager for this language.
+For example have a `package.json` file for JavaScript or `pom.xml` for Java.*

 ## Contributions